 - 2013: BDMLR sets up the UK’s first and only specialised Large Whale Disentanglement Team to rescue entangled whales at sea.

 - 2013: Medics from across Devon and Cornwall rescue wildlife casualties in two separate pollution incidents involving the chemical polyisobutane (PIB) on the south coast.
-The chemical is banned from at-sea discharge just months later by the International Maritime Organisation thanks to a petition set up by a BDMLR Medic that gathered tens of thousands of signatures.
+The chemical is later banned from at-sea discharge by the International Maritime Organisation thanks to a petition set up by a BDMLR Medic that gathered tens of thousands of signatures.

-- 2015: BDMLR and the Born Free Foundation reunite to undertake a new mission called Back To The Blue to rehabilitate and release two captive bottlenose dolphins back to the wild.
+- 2015: BDMLR and the Born Free Foundation reunite to undertake a new mission called Back To The Blue to rehabilitate and release two captive bottlenose dolphins back to the wild in Turkey.

 - 2015: Members of the BDMLR Large Whale Disentanglement Team join forces with the International Fund for Animal Welfare in the USA to successfully disentangle a humpback whale in Flaxafoi Bay, Iceland.